 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
+Doing as much as possible to keep your home’s energy efficiency levels high is a no brainer.
 When you make an effort to ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
 One of the ways your home could be losing significant efficiency is through air leaks around your home.

-A large number of leaks are from drafts that come through your windows or doors.
+The most common leaks are from drafts coming through your windows or doors.
 These air leaks are fairly easy to identify, but air leakage can also be found in less obvious spaces throughout your home.
-Use the suggestions below to do your own energy assessment.
+Review the suggestions below to do your own energy assessment.

 Inside your home

 First, you’ll want to check your windows and doors.
-If they shake easily or you can see light through spaces between the door and the frame, they’re leaking and probably wasting energy and money, as well.
-Seal them with caulk or weather-stripping to take care of the leak.
+If they shake easily or you can see light through spaces between the door and the frame, they’re leaking and likely wasting energy and money, as well.
+Seal them with caulk or weather-stripping to eliminate the leak.

 Next, walk through your home to look for cracks and gaps in the following areas: